qcarver/ISRdHwDebouncedPressOrHoldButton/README.md

-# Software Interrupt Service Routined and Hardware Debounces Button which register 'Press' and 'Hold' Button States
+# Software Interrupt Service Routined and Hardware Debounced Button which register 'Press' and 'Hold' Button States

 A humble software developers attempt to write the perfect button.